How To Create a Worry Monster To Support Children’s Mental Health At School

 - Safety scissors

 How To Make A Worry Monster For Your School:

 - Choose your favourite colour and transfer this into the dropper

 - Hovering your dropper above the paper, carefully but quickly, squeeze the paint out of the dropper to make your monster body

-- Once dried, carefully cut around the monsters body
+- Once dried, carefully cut around the body of the monster

 - Add googly eyes or your own designs

 - Write your name on the back and your worry monster is complete!